 I have written quite a few books!

-Recently, I published a complete reappraisal of Captain John Smith, in which I examine Smith’s role as an explorer and ad hoc missionary.
+In 2015, I published a complete reappraisal of Captain John Smith, in which I examine Smith’s role as an explorer and ad hoc missionary: The Sea Mark: Captain John Smith’s Voyage to New England.

-Just out in May, a novel set in 18th century New Hampshire involving mystery, murder, romance, and a curse!
+Published in May, 2018, The Curse of the Bronze Amulet: a novel set in 18th century New Hampshire involving mystery, murder, romance, and a curse!

-Just out in June, a biography of the explorer and missionary Daniel Little, who repeatedly journeyed to the eastern Maine frontier before and after the American Revolution.
+Published in June, 2018, a biography of the explorer and missionary Daniel Little, who repeatedly journeyed to the eastern Maine frontier before and after the American Revolution: Apostle of the East: The Life and Journeys of Daniel Little.

 All of the blog posts found at this site are copyright Russell M. Lawson.
 If you use words and ideas from any post please site it accordingly.